 Space only is exactly what it sounds like.
 An empty space, on the floor, marked out with tape or chalk.
 With this type of floor space, it is your responsibility to create a structure and build the walls.
 You also have to supply your own flooring, lighting and power to the stand.

 Now that you know exactly what space only entails, here are five reasons you might want to choose one.

 With an empty space to fill, the options are endless.
 Your exhibition stand design team can create something bespoke that will really grab visitors’ attention.
 You aren’t confined to the walls of a shell scheme.
-You can create any shape, any design, but most importantly you can use space only to create a fully integrated brand storytelling experience.
+You can create any shape, and any design, but most importantly you can use space only to create a fully integrated brand storytelling experience.